ireallyhateyou/fami3d/README.md

 # fami3d
-3d engine for family computer
+3d engine for the NES/Famicon